Saturday, 6 August 2016

 Total tranquility

-Bears and red foxes fossicked on the beach for delicacies
+Bears and red foxes foraged on the beach for delicacies

-The iridescence in the early morning sky provided a perfect backdrop to a magic morning.
-Our particular ranger-guard, Uri, is an entomologist and together he and I rescued a caterpillar crawling on the wet sand - bizarre.
+The iridescence in the early morning sky provided a perfect backdrop to a magical morning.
+Our particular ranger/guard, Uri, is an entomologist and together he and I rescued a caterpillar crawling on the wet sand - bizarre.
 He and I strolled in companionable silence taking it all in.

 Leonid, our Kuril Island expert, was in his element.
-It is here that he brings school children to camp out under the stars, to learn to live as the aboriginals Kuril islanders lived foraging for food such as krill and shell fish on the beach and in the shallow waters, and to identify and collect edible herbs.
+It is here that he brings school children to camp out under the stars, to learn to live as the aboriginals Kuril Islanders lived foraging for food such as krill and shellfish on the beach and in the shallow waters, and to identify and collect edible herbs.
 What an experience!
+Lucky kids.

 I don't recall what this plant was but like many of our native plants, it is edible.

 Our final night on board was quite festive.
 Passengers and staff dressed up a bit even if it was just adding a clean shirt, a scarf or a bit of lippy.
 The atmosphere was definitely party and dinner was a special banquet affair.
-After a bit of an informal debrief, we finished the night with a slide show of the entire cruise complete with passengers and staff caught in odd moments; we all received a copy to bring home.
-What memories have!
+After a bit of an informal debrief, we finished the night with a slide show of the entire cruise complete with passengers and staff caught in odd moments.
+We all received a copy to bring home.
+What memories we have!

 Our journey continues westwards ............